 REACH offers students enrolled in any of the community college-based or university-based programs funded through these federally funded workforce training grants are eligible to register for a potential placement into a practicum experience within the REACH program (regional HIT extension center) serving Minnesota and North Dakota.

-ONC has provided grants to community colleges to provide non-degree health information technology training that can be completed in six months or less.
+ONC provided grants to community colleges to provide non-degree health information technology training that can be completed in six months or less.
 Sites funded by ONC in Minnesota and North Dakota continue to offer training.